gcko/code-challenge/README.md

 1. Fork this repository into your github account.
 1. You may use any JS library or technologies to your liking
-1. When you are done with the challenge, please push to your forked repository and send an email to sean.n@xccelerate.co.
+1. When you are done with the challenge, please push to your forked repository & open a pull request against this main repository.

 ### Frontend